tip-org/tools-paper/paper.md

 ## Monomorphisation

 Oftentimes, the natural way to express functional programs is by using polymorphism.
-We support rank 1 polymorphism in our tools: all definitions can quantify over type variables, but only at the top level.
+And just so, the problems in the benchmark suite typically define functions like list map and concatenation polymorphically, even if they are only used at a few, or oftentimes, only one instance.
 However, many provers do not support polymorphism, or not even a monomorphic sorted logic.
+To make problems look natural and not like an encoding, we support rank 1 polymorphism in our tools
+(all definitions can quantify over type variables, but only at the top level).
 Though there has been work on supporting polymorphism natively in FO provers and SMT solvers, in particular Alt-Ergo [@BobotAltErgo], but also initial work for CVC4, this is not yet standard practice.
-Hence, we provide a pass to automatically remove monomorphism by cloning polymorphic definitions at ground types.
+Thus, we provide a monomorphisation pass that removes polymorphic definitions by cloning them at different ground types.

 At some problems, this procedure is not complete.
+There are a few obstacles to making a complete procedure:

+* Polymorphic recursion: recursive functions that call themselves at a bigger type, requiring infinitely many copies.
+Data type constructors can also have this quality, and if cloning of lemmas (assertions) is too aggressive, they can also lead to inifintely many copies.
+  We outline below how we deal with this problem in practice (and in an incomplete way)

+* As shown in [@BobotPaskevich2011frocos],
+  calculating the set of reachable ground instances for a polymorphic problem is undecidable, and their construction carries over directly in our setting.
+  To curb this, we only make simulations and check if the a set of copying rules terminate within some rounds.
+  If it does not, we introduce fuel arguments similar to [@leinoFuel], guaranteeing termination (in an incomplete way).
+  We show this construction later in this section.

-It is possible to encode types completely, but this is heavier and the introduced ovehead could for instance desturb trigger selection in SMT solvers. ^[An overview of type encoding for polymorphism is [@blanchette2013encoding].
-TODO: Is this the right reference?
+It is possible to encode types completely, but this is heavier and the introduced ovehead could for instance desturb trigger selection in SMT solvers.
-]
+^[An overview of type encoding for polymorphism is [@blanchette2013encoding].
+TODO: Is this the right reference? ]

+### The construction

+We show how to flexibly express monomorphisation as predicate horn clauses, and then obtaining the minimal model.

+    Functions activate their dependencies at the same fuel:

+        f(a) = ... g(a) ... h(a) ...

+    gives

+        f(S(n),a) -> g(S(n),a)
+        f(S(n),a) -> h(S(n),a)

+    For polymorphic recursion, we lower the fuel on the RHS.

+    Then we want to add

+        g(S(n1),a), h(S(n2),a), min(S(n1),S(n2),S(n3)) -> f(S(n3),a)

+    If this rule is what causes non-termination, we drop the fuel power in the RHS:

+        g(S(n1),a), h(S(n2),a), min(S(n1),S(n2),S(n3)) -> f(n3,a)

+    Furthermore, we can split the preconditions here to make instantiation more
+    enthusiastic:

+        g(S(n),a) -> f(S(n),a)

+        h(S(n),a) -> f(S(n),a)

+    For the ones on this that yields non-termination, we drop the fuel in the RHS.

+    For lemmas, the situation is similar, but there is no definition rule.
+    So everything is really very uniform:

+        * SEEDS:    Ground instances from the definition.
+Starts at some fuel, like 1, 2 or 3.

+        * PRIO   I: Definitions.
+These only get fuels with direct polymorphic recursion

+        * PRIO  II: If everything that is required is active, also activate this

+        * PRIO III: If enough things to cover the precondition is active, also activate this (very enthusiastic)

+    If a definition comes back with fuel 0, we could call the parametric version and keep that around.
+But that's not directly going to work the type of arguments are a mix of instantiated and polymorphic data types, so we could just let this module abstract them immediately!
+    (lemmas are removed, data types and functions are given abstract sorts or abstract signatures.)

+We start with the ground seeds of the types and functions occuring in the goal.

 In case of polymorphic recursion, where a function or a constructor makes a call to its parent with a bigger type, the polymorphism